Safe & Modern Dental Material & Equipment

 If you have experienced or are currently experiencing cardiovascular problems, please inform our staff before proceeding with any dental procedures.

-There are different types of fillings used all over the world to aid in cavity preparation.
+There are different types of fillings used all over the globe to aid in cavity preparation.

 At Nuffield Dental, we do not use mercury dental amalgam fillings.
 There is a significant international drive to remove this filling material from dental practice altogether.